shecking/rails-api-project2/README.md

 ## Important Links

-Link to the back-end : LINK
+Link to the back-end: https://rails-api-project2.herokuapp.com/ (note: used for testing, HTTP 404 error is expected)

 Link to the back-end repo: https://github.com/shecking/rails-api-project2

 Link to the front-end application: https://shecking.github.io/client-project2/

-Link to the application repo: https://github.com/shecking/client-project2
+Link to the front-end repo: https://github.com/shecking/client-project2

 ## Planning Story